rahmanda/blog/src/content/blog/en/en-2020-07-04-how-to-manage-your-folder-structure-in-JS-project-effectively.md

 ---
-title: How to Manage Your Folder Structure in JS Project Effectively
+title: How to Manage Your Folder Structure in JS Project Effectively.
 summary: Folder structure may seem trivial.
 But if it done correctly, you can gain a lot of benefit from it.
 In this article, I will explain the importance of having a great folder structure and how to achieve it.
 slug: how-to-manage-your-folder-structure-in-js-project-effectively
 published_date: 2020-07-04